Iori Yagami: In The King of Fighters series

 In most versions of The King of Fighters '99, Iori is a secret character that can be faced as a bonus fight at the end of the game if the player scores enough points.
 In the story, Iori discovers the creation of Kyo clones and enters the annual tournament, where he finds those responsible, an organization named NESTS.
 Iori follows the battles in secret and fights against the NESTS' agents to continue his fight against Kyo.
-An assistant version of his character named Striker also appears for Iori in The King of Fighters 2000 wearing an outfit based on illustrations in artbooks.
 In The King of Fighters 2001, an agent named Seth invites Iori to join his team for the next King of Fighters tournament, assuming he would get his shot against Kyo.
 While his regular form appears in KOF 2002, his Orochi form is also featured in the PlayStation 2 port of the game and the remake of KOF '98.
 In The King of Fighters 2003, Chizuru appears to both Kyo and Iori, asking them to form a team and investigate suspicious activities concerning the Orochi seal.
 During the investigation, the team is ambushed by the fighter Ash Crimson, who plans to get the power from the descendants of the clans who sealed Orochi and steals the ones from Chizuru.

 In the following video game, Iori and Kyo form a team with Kyo's student Shingo Yabuki to fill Chizuru's spot to stop Ash.
-At the end of the tournament, the strengthening presence of Orochi causes Iori to enter the Riot of Blood state, in which he attacks his comrades.
+Thee strengthening presence of Orochi causes Iori to enter the Riot of Blood state, in which he attacks his comrades.
 Ash appears afterward and defeats Iori, stealing his powers.
 Iori is a playable character in The King of Fighters XII, in which he is featured with a different outfit and a new moveset that does not use purple flames.
 He does not have a team.
 Iori's appearance in The King of Fighters XIII sees him teamed with Mature and Vice, his teammates from the 1996 tournament who return as spirits.
 Following Ash's disappearance, Iori recovers his flames at the end and appears as downloadable content in this form.
-He returns in The King of Fighters XIV, in which he tracks Orochi's weakened body in central Hungary after the tournament is over.
-He seals the weakened snake demon with the help of Kyo and Chizuru.
+He returns in The King of Fighters XIV, in which he seals the weakened snake demon with the help of Kyo and Chizuru.
 Iori wears a new costume in the game and his classic one appears as downloadable content.

-He is set to return in The King of Fighters XV.
+He appears once more in The King of Fighters XV, now teamed up with Chizuru Kagura and his rival Kyo Kusanagi.
+Kagura makes an offer to allow him and Kyo to brawl unsupervised after the tournament, in exchange of teaming up.
+At the climax of the tournament, Kagura leaves both men to brawl to their hearts content, confident that both men now knows their boundaries.